James McCudden: Modified S.E.5a

 A final alteration was to fit a simpler shutter (radiator vent) which had the object of warming the cockpit by directing heat from the engine.
 For McCudden this aspect was very important.
 At high altitude McCudden was to spend long periods of time in an extremely chilly environment.
 Operating the D.H.2 in 1916, he suffered terrible agonies as adequate blood circulation returned to his muscles once he reached terra firma.
 McCudden reported few general side-effects from high flight.
 Dizziness was a feature but he put this down to the cold rather than any form of anoxia.
 High altitude oxygen was too thin for humans which induced breathlessness.
 Aviation medicine was still in its infancy meaning pilots were left to solve operational problems themselves.
 Only the high-altitude bombers were equipped with oxygen equipment to assist with breathing.
 Despite his circulation difficulties, McCudden proved remarkably resistant to the effects of high altitude flying without oxygen.

 The results of these personal modifications mostly went unrecorded.
 It is believed he achieved a height of 10,000 feet in nine minutes, curtailing the standard time by some five minutes.
 It was perhaps on exaggeration but no record remains to certify what McCudden did.
 He did note the maximum ground-level speed as 135 mph in his log book.
 He achieved these feats with the limited resources of a front-line squadron and without any official assistance.

 Eager to test the modifications, he began operations on 28 January 1918.
 Until 16 February when 8491 was submitted for repair, he claimed his 45–50th aerial victories, the last at 11:30 on that date.
 His last victory that day was scored in another machine.

 War hero

 Unlike the German and French governments, the War Office had been reluctant to identify individual soldiers and aces for propaganda and public consumption, the most notable exception being Albert Ball.
 However, from December 1917 Viscount Northcliffe, the proprietor of the Daily Mail newspaper was appointed to the Ministry of Information.
-Northcliffe had a solid background in aviation.
+Northcliffe was an enthusiast for aviation.
 He campaigned for "air mindedness", when aircraft began to make technological headway and the nation, now facing the existence and efficiency of airships which could circumvent the North Sea and English Channel, was now increasingly concerned about aerial bombardment.
 Northcliffe supported the creation of the Air League and the Aerial League of the British Empire, a pressure group designed to impress upon a lethargic government the promising and threatening nature of aerial vehicles.